analyticspot/anx-ml/README.md

 Consider the following training task: Our input is unstructured test: a movie review.
 Our target is a value in the range 0 - 4 representing the number of stars the reviewer gave.
 We want to learn to predict the number of stars from the full text of the review.
-In order to do this we want to generate several features and execute the inputs.
+In order to do this we want to generate several features and transform the inputs.
 Specifically, we want to:

 1. Convert the input review into a "bag of words" representation: one row for each review, one column for each